What Is Sketching in Graphic Design?

 №5: Reconstruction of ideas

 Sketching enables you to forget, and it is one of the most important its functions and programs.
 Forgetting is one of the most significant brain processes that happen all the time – our minds need to comprehend gigantic bits of information, and sometimes even the greatest idea can slip away accidentally.
-The quickness and convenience of sketching can help you visually record the idea on paper or in your device’s memory so that you can go back to it later.
+The quickness and convenience of idea sketching can help you visually record the idea on paper or in your device’s memory so that you can go back to it later.
 It is especially useful when your life tempo is hectic, you are working on several projects simultaneously, or simply at the go at that very moment when your idea comes to mind.

 Having made the sketch, you can concentrate on other things that demand your urgent attention.
 It’s like freeing RAM memory on your device with the processes where the progress is saved so that your gadget could work faster.
 And since the visual memory of graphic designers is very well-developed, it will not be a problem to revisit your idea even if it looks completely incomprehensible to someone else… well, in most cases at least 🙂